Vital-Fernandez/FiCUS/README.md

  # done!
 ```
-... in which the continuum SED for the CDFS017345 VANDELS spectrum at z = 3.6052 (example taken from [Saldana-Lopez et al. 2023](https://ui.adsabs.harvard.edu/abs/2022arXiv221101351S/abstract)) is modeled using the `Starburst99` stellar library and a set of x4 metallicities (0.05, 0.2, 0.4, $1 Z_{\odot}$), inlcuding contributions from the nebular continuum to the overall flux.
+... in which the continuum SED for the CDFS017345 VANDELS spectrum at z = 3.6052 (example taken from [Saldana-Lopez et al. 2023](https://ui.adsabs.harvard.edu/abs/2022arXiv221101351S/abstract)) is modeled using the `Starburst99` stellar library and a set of x4 metallicities (0.05, 0.2, 0.4, $1 Z_{\odot}$), excluding contributions from the nebular continuum.
 Dust attenuates the stellar continuum following the [Reddy et al. 2016](https://ui.adsabs.harvard.edu/abs/2016ApJ...828..107R/abstract) prescription.
 The wavelength range considered in the fit is $1200-1920$ angstroms, and the output SEDs are normalized to $1350-1370$ angstroms.
 The VANDELS resolution is $R = 600$, and the number of MC realizations is set to 100.

 ## Outputs and Plots
 Multiple **OUTPUT** files in `.txt` and `.npy` formats are generated into the [/FiCUS/outputs/](outputs/) directory, sorted and named by date.
 On the one hand, `.txt` files are easily readable and contain self-explanatory information (see commented lines in files) about the output parameters and SEDs.
 Concretely: